Jinjaguo/Learning-Multi-Body-Dynamics/README.md

 # Learning-Multi-Body-Dynamics
 ## Simulator-Augmented Interaction Networks (SAIN) for Proxy Pushing
 Learn and model the dynamics of an agent pushing a target object, and use it to plan a control strategy to make the target object reach the target position

-## How to use？
-> chmod +x install.sh
-> ./install.sh
-> python demo.py

 ## Motivation
 In some tasks, we are not able to directly manipulate the desired object but we can use other objects as a proxy to interact with the desired object.
 Here, the proposed extension experimental setup is similar to [Ajay et al., ICRA, 2019], where we push an object to the goal by using an intermediate object.